LAW OFFICE OF JEROME WILLIAMS, JR.

 An unfortunate situation for any tenant, unless you find yourself in a situation where you "voluntarily leave" the premises.
 Nevertheless it must and should be discussed.
 Let's look at the following hypothetical.
 Say Tenant A is renting a unit, and his/her lease agreement states that Person A will reside in this dwelling for twelve months.
 Four months into the lease, an emergency situation presents itself, whereby Tenant A needs to head back to see their ailing parent.
 There is no way that Tenant A can come back, as they understand that they need to be with their loved one.
 Tenant A notifies Landlord that they are "voluntarily" giving up their premises.
 Landlord states to "Tenant A," no worries, I will only charge you one month's rent, and I will take it out of the security deposit.
 Tenant A, who has been a great tenant, agrees and figures there are no worries for his St. Petersburg apartment.
 Four months later, he is being sued by the same landlord for unpaid rent!
 Tenant A can't believe this and wanted to know what happened, as they had an agreement.
 This is where Florida Landlord/Tenant law can get tricky.
 In the state of Florida, per Fla.
 Stat.
 Ann.
 Section 83.595, a landlord can essentially sit on the property as long as he/she would like and is under no duty to re-rent the property.
 So if you are a tenant, remember that the landlord is not under a duty to "mitigate" damages, as they must in other states.
 Don't let something like this trip you up, as in many lease agreements, the language may not be fair to the tenant.
 Our St. Petersburg, FL office also handles lease reviews and will make any suggestions or changes we deem necessary.

 As your Landlord/Tenant lawyer, I will fight for you.
 Whether you are a tenant that feels that your rights have been violated, or you are a landlord that is looking to take legal action for a tenant not complying with your lease provisions.
-Feel free to give us a ring for a free, no-obligation consultation.
+Feel free to give us a ring for a no-obligation consultation to determine your rights.